Talhaahmad9/GenAi_DSS/README.md

 Syed Ayaan Nadeem
 Talha Ahmad

-Hackfest × Datathon 2026
+IBA Hackfest × Datathon 2026
-IBA Karachi

 </div>
+---

+Contributing

+1. Fork the repository.

+2. Create a feature branch.

+3. Make your changes.

+4. Test the backend or frontend as required.

+5. Submit a pull request with a clear description of the changes.

 ---

 License